-If you have any questions, please contact our Technical Support department at email@example.com, or by calling 1-800-236-1462, between 8am and 5:30pm, Monday through Friday.
+You can find more information and guides to UtahRealEstate.com in our Tech Tips, Training Videos, and our Help section.
+We also have training classes available in person and online at Praedo.com (click on Continuing Education, and look for the UTRE free classes).
+If you have any questions, or suggestions for future tips, please contact our Technical Support department at email@example.com, or by calling 1-800-236-1462, between 8am and 5:30pm, Monday through Friday.
 Thanks!